vertex451/advertiser/Commands.md

 # Potential issues:
 1. We sticks not to userID but to chatID and in case of new bot(new chat id) we need migration.
 2. If bot i s banned, we can create new bot, we need to add it to each channel again.
-Store channel_owners contact
+Store owners contact